 Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done. \$25 per office visit to a Primary Care Physician. \$25 per office visit to a Primary Care Physician.
-No deductible. \$50 per office visit to a Specialist. \$50 per office visit to a Specialist.
+Standard Option Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done. \$25 per office visit to a Primary Care Physician.
+No deductible. \$50 per office visit to a Specialist.
 No deductible.
-Nothing if you are an inpatient in a hospital.
-You pay only your hospital admission copayment of \$300 per day up to a maximum of \$1500 per admission.
-20% coinsurance if you are an inpatient or outpatient in a hospital or at an ambulatory surgical facility.
-Nothing if performed in an outpatient hospital setting or ambulatory surgical facility.
-You pay only your outpatient surgical facility copayment of \$250 per outpatient surgical admission.
+25% coinsurance if you are an inpatient or outpatient in a hospital or at an ambulatory surgical facility, Deductible Applies.
 Not covered: All charges.
-All charges.
-Reversal of voluntary sterilization • Routine treatment of conditions of the foot; see Foot care Reconstructive surgery High Option Standard Option Surgery to correct a functional defect.Surgery to correct a condition caused by injury or \$25 per office visit to a Primary Care Physician. \$25 per office visit to a Primary Care Physician.
-No deductible. illness if:the condition produced a major effect on the member's appearance and \$50 per office visit to a Specialist. \$50 per office visit to a Specialist.
-No deductible. the condition can reasonably be expected to be corrected by such surgery Nothing if you are an inpatient in a hospital.
-You pay only your hospital admission copayment 20% coinsurance if you are an inpatient or outpatient in a hospital or at an ambulatory • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, webbed fingers and webbed toes. of \$300 per day up to a maximum of \$1500 per admission.
-Nothing if performed in an outpatient hospital setting or surgical facility. • All stages of breast reconstruction surgery following a mastectomy, such as: ambulatory surgical facility.
-You pay only your outpatient surgical facility copayment of - surgery to produce a symmetrical appearance of breasts \$250 per surgical admission. treatment of any physical complications, such as lymphedemas - breast prostheses and surgical bras and replacements (see Prosthetic devices)
+Reversal of voluntary sterilization • Routine treatment of conditions of the foot (see Foot care) Reconstructive surgery Standard Option Surgery to correct a functional defect. \$25 per office visit to a Primary Care Physician.
+No deductible.
+Surgery to correct a condition caused by injury or illness if: \$50 per office visit to a Specialist.
+No deductible. the condition produced a major effect on the member's appearance and 25% coinsurance if you are an inpatient or outpatient in a hospital or at an ambulatory surgical facility, Deductible Applies the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, webbed fingers and webbed toes.
+All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance of breasts - treatment of any physical complications, such as lymphedemas breast prostheses and surgical bras and replacements (see Prosthetic devices) Surgery to reassign gender.
+Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Not covered: All charges. • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury